mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/air-gapped-2.2/index.md

 1. Download the image bundle file:

-    - Download `kaptain_air_gapped.tar` that will contain the required artifacts to perform an air-gapped installation.
+    - Download `kaptain-air-gapped-2.0.0.tar.gz` that will contain the required artifacts to perform an air-gapped installation.
-    - (Optional) Download the custom image artifacts `kaptain_air_gapped_cpu.tar` or `kaptain_air_gapped_gpu.tar` based on whether you need CPU or GPU for your workloads.
+    - (Optional) Download the custom image artifacts `kaptain-air-gapped-2.0.0_cpu.tar.gz` or `kaptain-air-gapped-2.0.0_gpu.tar.gz` based on whether you need CPU or GPU for your workloads.

 1. Place the bundle in a location where you can load and push the images to your private Docker registry.